SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \section{Software description}

-SPARS is a Python-based discrete-event simulator designed to model, analyze, and optimize job scheduling dynamics within HPC environments \emph{in continuous time}.
+SPARS is a Python-based discrete-event simulator designed to model, analyze, and optimize job scheduling dynamics within HPC systems in continuous time.
 Its primary purpose is to enable researchers and system designers to evaluate scheduling algorithms under configurable workloads and platform settings without relying on real-world HPC deployments.

-The simulator operates through an event-driven workflow in which job arrivals, executions, completions, and node state transitions are processed in chronological order.
-Users define workloads and platforms, then select scheduling policies from built-in options such as \ac{fcfs}, EASY Backfilling, or their own customized scheduling and PSM policy.
+The simulator operates through an event-driven workflow in which job arrivals, executions, completions, and node state transitions are processed chronologically.
+Users define workloads and platforms, then select scheduling policies from built-in options, such as First Come First Serve (FCFS) and EASY Backfilling, or their own customized scheduling and PSM policies for evaluation.
 During simulation, SPARS tracks energy consumption, job waiting times, node utilization, resource waste metrics, and the data needed to visualize scheduling results in a Gantt chart, providing comprehensive insights into the effectiveness of scheduling algorithms.